sardjv/www.sardjv.co.uk/jekyll/blog/kevin/_posts/2015-01-09-optimise-for-your-brain-first.md

 SIDE NOTE: I think this is why good user interface is becoming increasingly important.
 The 1st rule of good user interface is “Don’t make me think.”
 For a while our system didn’t have a paperclip icon on the attachment button.
 We found this out through our unique and successful in-system chat feature.
 We put it right and the problem went away.
 Bad user interface throws a spanner into your Brain’s engine.
 That's expensive.
 Don't get in the way of the brains!!
 Mmmmmm brains.

-If you’d like to find out more about how SARD JV can abstract away your tech pain, leaving you to do the things you love then please feel free to give us a call on 020 8771 4153 or email us at <info@sardjv.co.uk>.
+If you’d like to find out more about how SARD JV can abstract away your tech pain, leaving you to do the things you love then please feel free to give us a call on {{ site.data.contact_details.telephone.office }} or email us at <info@sardjv.co.uk>.